FeverLab logo Click to read about the image

 Figure from: Rudaya AY et al. Am J Physiol 289: R1244, 2005; by permission.

 This setup is similar to what many pharmaceutical companies use for testing drugs for temperature effects, except that we conduct all experiments at a tightly controlled ambient temperature (inside a climatic chamber) with the determined relationship to the thermoneutral zone, and we administer drugs in a non-stressful way.
 This setup is good for identifying strong thermal effects fast.
-The telemetry setup has been used in several studies in the FeverLab, including these two.
+The telemetry setup has been used in several studies in the FeverLab, including these three:

 Back to top